 UCAS - Contextual Information

 We have a broadly traditional academic A Level offer.
-For the 2018-2020 cohort we offer nine different A Level subjects including English Literature, core Sciences, French, Philosophy, Maths and Humanities subjects.
+For the 2019-2021 cohort we offer ten different A Level subjects including English Literature, Physics, Biology, Chemistry, French, Religious Studies, Maths, Further Maths, Psychology and Sociology.

-BTEC Level 3 Extended Diploma Health and Social Care, no other BTEC subjects offered.
+BTEC Level 3 Extended Diploma Health and Social Care and Music.

 We do not offer Politics or Economics A Level, although three students study Economics as part of a collaboration with another local provider.

 ii) Why did we choose to offer the courses we do?: